 4. Matamba Ananoka Technology Holdings (MATHs)

-Matamba Ananoka Technology Holdings known simply as MATHs is the first ever technology focused Venture Capital Company in Zimbabwe.
+Matamba Ananoka Technology Holdings known simply as MATHs is another Venture Capitalists in Africa.
+In fact, the first ever technology focused Venture Capital Company in Zimbabwe.
 It was initiated in 2010 as a joint venture between Bridge-Connect of Germany and Rutland Consultants of Zimbabwe.
 The main objective of MATHs is to take early advantage and invest in Zimbabwean pre-emerging and emerging technology sector.
 The company sees opportunity in Zimbabwe despite what most people believe is investor unfriendly government policies.

 5. Jacana Partners